facebookarchive/pop/README.md

 ## Installation

-Pop will soon be available on [CocoaPods](http://cocoapods.org).
-Once indexed, add the following to your project Podfile:
+Pop is available on [CocoaPods](http://cocoapods.org).
+Just add the following to your project Podfile:

 ```ruby
 pod 'pop'